-MPF is three days of punk rock in Manchester on 20-22 April 2017
+MPF is three days of punk rock in Manchester in April 2018

-MPF2017 will be taking place across 20th-22nd April 2017, there will be 80 bands from all around the world playing across all three days.
-The festival kicks off with two shows on Thursday night alongside registrations and then unleashing the full line-up across Friday and Saturday.
+MPF2018 will be taking place across April 2018, there will be 80+ bands from all around the world playing across all three days.
+The festival kicks off with shows on Thursday night alongside registrations and then unleashing the full line-up across Friday and Saturday.

 Manchester Punk Festival is a volunteer run, multi-day and venue DIY punk rock festival held in Manchester City Centre, brought to you by TNSrecords, Anarchistic Undertones and Moving North.

 Manchester Punk Festival in 2016 sold out in advance so we really recommend getting your tickets as early as you can, tickets are on sale now in our store.